ravivamsi/developertools/readme.md

 Utility API for the Developers: One Stop for all the Developer Daily Tasks

 Some of the Rest WebServices Developed so far:
--- UUID Generator
+-- UUID Generator - Completed
+-- CodeFormatter - JSON, XML - Completed
+-- JSON Parser - Completed
+-- Converters - Completed
+-- Checkers - Completed
 -- Random Generators
--- Math Tools
+-- Math Tools - Completed
 -- String Manipulation
 -- BarCodeGenerators
 -- Network Test Tools